 There are quite a few fish camps in the area.
 For further information on Lake Kissimmee or a listing of the fish camps, please contact the Kissimmee Fisheries office at (407)846-5300.

 Fishhound also offers a fishing forecast for the Kissimmee Chain .

-Spawning activity by both redear sunfish (shellcracker) and bluegill will get into full swing during these months.
-Typically, the two-week period around the full moon phase (one week prior and one week after) is a good time for anglers to try their luck for these feisty fish.
-Anglers should seek out areas of the lake having a clean, sandy bottom associated with lily-pads or bulrush (buggy-whips) and use live bait (primarily crickets for bluegill and red wigglers for shellcracker) fished on the bottom (split-shot sinker placed 5-6 inches above the bait).
-As water temperatures get hotter, shellcracker spawning will subside, but bluegill will continue to carry-out their spawning ritual until water temperatures cool down.
-Although live bait will be the most common method used by shellcracker and bluegill anglers, nice stringers of these fish can be caught by anglers using artificial bait (small plastic jigs or Beetle Spins).
+Spawning activity by bluegill will get into full swing during these months.
+Typically, the two-week period around the full moon phase (one week prior and one week after) will be the best times for anglers to try their luck for these sporty fish.
+Anglers should seek out areas of the lake having a clean, sandy bottom and use live bait (crickets or red wigglers) fished on the bottom (split-shot sinker placed 5-6 inches above the bait).
+Artificial baits (Beetle-spins and small jigs colored in white or yellow) can also be very effective in catching bluegill for those anglers who shy away from using live bait.